 Tai Chi Chuan, or Taiji Quan/Taijiquan: “Grand ultimate fist”.
 A Chinese internal art form that is based in the principles of Yin and Yang.
 Taiji is characterized by wave-like motion, power releases that resemble shaking or shuddering, and long forms that are practiced with slow, relaxed movements.

 Ti, Da, Shuai, Na (Mandarin), or Tet, Da, Sut, Na (Cantonese): Kick, strike, throw, Control…..the 4 main categories of fighting techniques.

 Panantukan: Filipino “dirty boxing”

 KowTow: Bow, to bow to someone.
 This term is usually used for very formal occasions.
-Rather than a standing salute, the Kowtow is a kneeling salute, and the manner of Kowtow is based on whom you are saluting to (upper ranks, lower ranks, equal ranks).
+Rather than a standing salute, the Kowtow is a kneeling bow where the performer puts the forehead toward the floor, and the manner of Kowtow is based on whom you are saluting to (upper ranks, lower ranks, equal ranks).

 Sifu (Cantonese) or Shifu (Mandarin): Teacher, or parent figure, usually of 3rd degree black belt and higher.
 However, the title is not automatically given at 3rd degree, it is a title that is bestowed by one’s Sifu.
 Proper way to use the title is to address teacher as “Sifu + their last name”, Not by their first name or by nicknames. (example: Sifu DeJesus or Sifu Long”).
 At our school, we allow “Sifu plus first name” (NO nicknames).
 Example: “Sifu Rusty” would not be allowed.
 “Sifu Restita” or “Sifu Kat” is allowed because it is their actual names.